Definition: Consisting of or composed of similar elements or ingredients, of a uniform quality throughout.

 Some of the salient features of heterogeneous mixtures are that the particles are non-uniformly distributed in the mixture.
 The nature of the mixture being heterogeneous can be perceived by analyzing it with the naked eye.
 Also, all heterogeneous mixtures have non-uniform compositions (see Figure 1).

 Table 1: Differences between homogenous & heterogeneous mixtures (Ref.
 2, 3)

-Although the concept and composition of both homogenous and heterogeneous substances are quite different from each other but both of these are not constant and are subject to change with context and composition.
+Although the concept and composition of both homogenous and heterogeneous substances are quite different from each other both are not constant and are subject to change with context and composition.
 Let us consider blood as an example.
-The blood seems to be a homogenous if we look at it with an unaided eye.
-However, under the microscope, blood consists of various components, such as red blood cells, plasma, and platelets, indicating it as a heterogeneous (see Figure 2).
+The blood seems to be homogenous if we look at it with an unaided eye.
+However, under the microscope, blood consists of various components, such as red blood cells, plasma, and platelets, indicating it as heterogeneous (see Figure 2).

 Homogenous Examples in Biology

 In our daily life, we encounter many examples of homogenous mixtures and entities.
 In biology, a homogenous population refers to the population wherein the individuals essentially have the same genetic constitution brought about by certain modes of asexual reproduction.
 The offspring produced via asexual reproduction are homogenous as they are identical to each other, including their parents.
 But on the other side, there are also many animals (such as a goat population) that may look homogenous but they are not as they reproduce through sexual reproduction.
 The researchers believe that the homogenous leads to diminished biodiversity, and because of that, the chances of their early extinction due to environmental changes are high.
 A common example of a homogenous population is the cloning of animals.
 Dolly the sheep was the first mammal to have been cloned successfully from an adult somatic cell (Figure 3).